dbenesh82/host_specificity_lcl_analyses/calc_specificity/calc_specificity_patterns.md

     ## out1: hs ~ stage2 + (1 | Parasite.species)
     ## out2: hs ~ rel_diff + stage2 + (1 | Parasite.species)
     ##      Df    AIC    BIC  logLik deviance  Chisq Chi Df Pr(>Chisq)
-    ## out1  4 1674.5 1692.0 -833.23   1666.5
+    ## out1  4 1672.8 1690.3 -832.38   1664.8
-    ## out2  5 1666.9 1688.8 -828.46   1656.9 9.5533      1   0.001996 **
+    ## out2  5 1665.5 1687.4 -827.73   1655.5 9.3066      1   0.002283 **
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 The absence of a 'species effect' does not necessarily mean it is irrelevant.
-It may just be that at the species level there is too much variation, perhaps measurement error, to see a trend.
+It may just be that at the species level there is too much variation to see a trend, perhaps due to measurement error.
 There might be broader phylogenetic trends, where one parasite clade is consistently generalist at one stage and specific at another.
-In other words, we need a parasite phylogeny to better evaluate these patterns.
+In other words, we need a parasite phylogeny to more fully evaluate these patterns.